UniversalScheduleStandard/UniversalScheduleStandard/docs/docs.md

 }
 ```

-The `doodDropAllow`, `doodDropDays`, `doodHoldAllow`, `doodInclude` keys all refer to properties related to how and whether the element will appear in the day out of days.
+The `doodDropAllow`, `doodDropDays`, `doodHoldAllow`, `doodInclude` keys all refer to properties related to how and whether the element will appear in the [day out of days](https://en.wikipedia.org/wiki/Day_out_of_days_(filmmaking)).

-The `elementId` key is traditionally used to assign a 'board ID' to an element.
+The `elementId` stores a traditional element 'board ID'.
 This is primarily used for cast members, who are commonly referred to by a number.
 It is a string instead of a number to allow for the use of letters.

 The `linkedElements` array is made up of element IDs and represent all of the elements that are linked to the element.
 Linking elements is used in some software to ensure that when a particular element is added to a breakdown, a number of other elements are automatically added as well.
 Examples commonly include actors and props they are always seen with.
 A doctor and their stethoscope, for example.